 “Many tend to confuse drivetrain and powertrain warranties because of how similar they seem, but they both play two different roles when it comes to vehicle protection.
 We highly recommend familiarizing yourself with your drivetrain warranty to *truly understand** all the components that are and are not covered.
 Choosing the wrong coverage plan can lead to uncovered repairs that can cost thousands of dollars!”*

 We added the bold font to emphasize what we think Endurance is trying to say.
 Our Car Talk translation of that Endurance statement is “Stop!”

 Your manufacturer is the only entity that provides a warranty that covers the engine, transmission, drive axles and other powertrain components.
 Everybody else sells you a service contract.

 When you purchase your new vehicle, it comes with coverage of all the items in a drivetrain.
 That coverage extends through the period of the powertrain warranty.
 Hyundai, Kia, and Genesis, along with Mitsubishi, offer 10 years or 100,000 miles of coverage for the components in a drivetrain.
 Volkswagen offers up to 72,000 miles of coverage.
 Are you sure you need more?
 If so, check first with your vehicle’s manufacturer to see if they will sell you a powertrain or bumper to bumper warranty extension.
 The upside is they will repair your vehicle using original parts and their own trained technicians.

-CARCHEX is an extended warranty company that acts as a broker to find you the warranty that most closely meets your specific needs.
+CARCHEX is an service contract provider that acts as a broker to find you the warranty that most closely meets your specific needs.
 CARCHEX will find you a drivetrain warranty.
 Don’t be surprised if the warranty they suggest protects more than just the limited parts in the drivetrain.

 Call now 1-855-534-1173 or get an online quote